marilenadaquino/computational_thinking/2_lesson/README.md

 >>> greet(‘guys’)
 Hello, guys.
 Good morning!
 ~~~~
-We use `return` to exit a function.
-It can contain statements that are evaluated and return a value
+When we don't want a result to be printed, but one or more variables as result, we use return to exit a function.
+It can contain statements that are evaluated and return a value.
 ~~~~
 def absolute_value(num):
 	"""This function returns the absolute